us4useu/us4r-lite-user-docs/docs/content/hardware.md

 Probes should be disconnected from the device during the transport.

 The ultrasound probe connector is situated on the top of the device.

-Please refer to section {numref}`Section %s <set-up/probe-adapters>` for other probe adapters options.

 ```{figure} img/us4r-lite-probe-conn.jpg
 :alt: Top-view of the us4R-lite™ with probe connector (linear/phase/convex/RCA).